Giant squid

 The number of different giant squid species has been debated, but genetic research suggests that only one species exists.

-The first images of the animal in its natural habitat were taken in 2004 by a Japanese team.
+In 2004, a Japanese research team obtained the first images of a living specimen in its habitat.

+Taxonomy

+The closest relatives of the giant squid are thought to be the four obscure species of "neosquid" in the family Neoteuthidae, each of which belongs to its own monotypic genus, as with the giant squid.
+Together, both families comprise the superfamily Architeuthoidea.

 Range and habitat

 The giant squid is widespread, occurring in all of the world's oceans.
 It is usually found near continental and island slopes from the North Atlantic Ocean, especially Newfoundland, Norway, the northern British Isles, Spain and the oceanic islands of the Azores and Madeira, to the South Atlantic around southern Africa, the North Pacific around Japan, and the southwestern Pacific around New Zealand and Australia.
 Specimens are rare in tropical and polar latitudes.

 The vertical distribution of giant squid is incompletely known, but data from trawled specimens and sperm whale diving behavior suggest it spans a large range of depths, possibly 300–1000 m.